What is Milestone Payment? – Freelance Milestone Payments Examples

 • Ensure you understand exactly what tasks must be done at each milestone so there’s no confusion about when you should receive payment.

-• Establish clear timelines for when projects should be finished so you can reasonably estimate when your next installment will come due.
+• Establish clear timelines for project completion so you can reasonably estimate when your next installment will be due.

 • If possible, set up an automated system that allows your clients to make payments directly into your account (many services like PayPal offer this option)